 Layer the chicken, bacon pieces, and green onions on top.
 Sprinkle remaining cup of cheese over that.

-Doesn’t that just look amazing!
+Doesn't this loaded chicken and potato casserole just look amazing!
 If you have kids who are picky eaters, they will probably love this dish.
-When you combine bacon with cheese it’s hard to go wrong.
+When you combine bacon with cheese it's hard to go wrong.

 Chicken and Potato Casserole

-- 5 russet potatoes 6 cups - scrubbed and cut into 1/2 in pieces
+- 5 red potatoes 6 cups - scrubbed and cut into ½ in pieces

 - 8 oz package of bacon Slices cut then fried.
 Reserve 1 tablespoon of bacon grease in the skillet.